dan-veltri/intro-to-rmarkdown/README.md

 `tinytex` <-- Installs LaTeX - only needed if not already installed on machine Then run in R: `tinytex::install_tinytex()`

+You may need to ssh into the server, type `R` to enter an R session, and install the packages with the following line:
+`install.packages(c("dplyr","knitr","rmarkdown","flexdashboard","reticulate","plotly","leaflet","mapview")`

+Notice that `kableExtra` has been left out to prevent problems.
+You will also need to type the `tinytex::install_tinytex()` line mentioned above after the packages install.
+After this the R Shiny server should be able to run most of the basic examples.

-*Note:* It might be easier on your machine to install LaTeX using a different installer rather than via TinyTex.
+*Note:* If installing on your own machine, it might be easier on your machine to install LaTeX using a different installer rather than via TinyTex.
 [See this page for more info!](https://latex-tutorial.com/installation/)